genomicsclass/book/pages/dplyr_intro.md

 ## [1] "data.frame"
 ```

-For pedagogical reasons we will often want the final result to be a simple `numeric` vector.
+For pedagogical reasons, we will often want the final result to be a simple `numeric` vector.
 To obtain such a vector with `dplyr`, we can apply the `unlist` function which turns `lists`, such as `data.frames`, into `numeric` vectors:

 ```r